ionixftw/gitTest/javascript.md

 ```javascript
 // This is a single line comment
 ```
-* Multi-line comments start with a slash and an asterisk and ends with an asterisk and a slash
+* Multi-line comments start with a slash and an asterisk and end with an asterisk and a slash

 ```javascript
 /* This is a multi